Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 07:03 People can check this out.

-07:04 And I think if you're looking for ways to get better with Python or practice with Python or do interesting little projects.
+07:04 And I think if you're looking for ways to get better with Python or practice with Python or do interesting little projects, maybe this will inspire you because it's it's not a ton of work for this.

 07:19 I got some t-shirt stuff to share with you at the end as part of our joke.